veldhub/veld_code__pypi_publisher/README.md

 This repo contains a [code veld](https://zenodo.org/records/13322913) encapsulating a publishing workflow to pypi.org .
-It uses [setuptools](https://setuptools.pypa.io/en/latest/setuptools.html) and a template python module can be found at [./data/test_python_module/](./data/test_python_module/)
+It uses [setuptools](https://setuptools.pypa.io/en/latest/setuptools.html) and contains a template python module that can be found at [./data/test_python_module/](./data/test_python_module/)

 ## requirements